How to Prevent Air or Car Motion Sickness in Kids (and Adults)

 Motion sickness in airplanes, boats and cars tends to strike kids between 2 and 12 years old.
 But the answer is, yes, most kids grow out of motion sickness.

-However, I still always carry kids Dramamine and Tummy Drops, just in case.
+At the very least, I always carry kids Dramamine and Tummy Drops, just in case.

 I’m open to other tips.
 How do you combat motion sickness?